MicrosoftDocs/azure-docs/articles/web-sites-staged-publishing.md

 ----------

 ### New-AzureWebsite
-You can create a deployment slot for any web app in **Standard** mode by using the **New-AzureWebsite** cmdlet and specifying the names of both the web app and slot.
+You can create a deployment slot for any web app in **Standard** or **Premium** mode by using the **New-AzureWebsite** cmdlet and specifying the names of both the web app and slot.
 Also indicate the same region as the web app for deployment slot creation, as in the following example.

 `New-AzureWebsite webappslotstest -Slot staging -Location "West US"`